bwlewis/about_that_study/arshad_et_al.md

 I worry that the recent kerfuffle about this paper unfairly diminishes the importance of carefully designed retrospective cohort studies that use matching methods to help make inferences about data.
-The STAT News piece acknowledges that retrospective analyses can be useful but also pointedly states that, "Again and again (retrospective studies) have been wrong."
+The STAT News piece acknowledges the utility of retrospective analyses but also pointedly states that, "Again and again (retrospective studies) have been wrong."
 Careful though--one can find cases of treatments approved using evidence from clinical trials that were later found harmful largely through retrospective analysis.